Preparing Looks For Different Time Periods

 When bringing or wearing your wardrobe to set, your clothing should arrive clean and unwrinkled (unless otherwise stated in your details).
 When wardrobe is provided, there will likely be base items you need to bring, like specific color socks or a certain kind of shoe, and you should always wear clean and sufficient undergarments.

-A great way to set yourself up for success is to know your accurate sizes and to keep them up-to-date in your online profile.
+A great way to set yourself up for success is to know your accurate sizes and to keep them up to date in your online profile.
 If you need help figuring out your measurements, we have easy to follow video tutorials on our Measurements page to get you started.
-While you are updating your sizes, be sure to upload current photos of different looks you can portray and of your unique wardrobe.

-If you're looking for inspiration on period styles, check out our decade guides on 1920s-2000s fashion in our wardrobe article category.
+If you're looking for inspiration on period styles, check out our decade guides in our wardrobe and hair and makeup article categories.